rvnminers-A-and-N/Meownodes/README.md

 | redis       | 2.10.6
 | requests    | 2.20.0

-## Steps on setting up a machine to run Ravennodes
+## Steps on setting up a machine to run Meownodes
 ### Ubuntu 18.04:
 #### Install redis
 ```